LBNL-UCB-STI/beam/docs/developers.rst

 The pev-only and pev-only-calibration branches hold a previous version of BEAM (v1.X) which is inconpatible with master but is still used for modeling and analysis work.

-The following branches are deperecated and will be deleted in the near future:
+The following branches are deprecated and will be deleted in the near future, please do not commit to these:

   akka
   calibration